ScarAgathor/PELS-Website/readme.md

 ## 🪶 How to Edit Content
 Event, officer, and newsletter listings are managed through the private admin site, not by editing files in this repository.
-Log into the admin site to add, update, or remove events, officers, or newsletters — changes there are picked up by the public site on its next data fetch, no deploy needed.

 Code and design changes (HTML/SCSS/JS) still go through this repo as normal commits.